Slideshow: Diabetes Complications: Eye Problems and Blindness

 You can help prevent eye problems by keeping your blood sugar, blood pressure, and cholesterol under control.
-A major study found that people with diabetes who managed their diabetes intensely had 1/4 the rate of diabetic retinopathy as those who followed standard diabetes treatment.
+A major study found that people with diabetes who managed their diabetes intensely had much lower rate of diabetic retinopathy as those who followed standard diabetes treatment.
 It also helps to stop smoking.
 And it's very important to get an annual dilated eye exam to detect early signs of the disease.

 Glaucoma and Diabetes

 While anyone over 40 is at increased risk of glaucoma, people with diabetes are 40% more likely to develop it.
 Your chances increase the longer you have diabetes.
 Glaucoma may cause bright halos or colored rings around lights, but usually has no symptoms.
 Untreated, it can cause an increase in eye pressure that damages the optic nerve, resulting in vision loss and blindness.
 Glaucoma can be treated with drops to lower eye pressure, or laser or conventional surgery.